jjjawad/ai-accounting-cfo/buildlog.md

 - Config changes:
   - None
 - Testing result:
-  - Verified ProtectedRoute blocks access when session is null and renders placeholder ‚ÄúNot logged in.‚Äù
+  - Verified ProtectedRoute blocks access when session is null and renders placeholder ìNot logged in.î
 - Notes:
   - Wrapper ready to be applied to pages in Step 3.9; real Supabase session wiring comes in Step 5+.
-### STEP 3.9 ‚Äî Wrap All App Pages With ProtectedRoute ‚Äî Completed
+### STEP 3.9 ó Wrap All App Pages With ProtectedRoute ó Completed
 - Date: December 3, 2025
 - Files CREATED:
   - None